cds-snc/data-lake/docs/data/pipelines/operations/aws/cost-and-usage-report.md

 Additionally, a data catalog table is created in the [`operations_aws_production` database](https://github.com/cds-snc/data-lake/blob/468142031c7bdd1a2720def7d5ebb4e07fff4bef/terragrunt/aws/glue/databases.tf#L1-L4):

 - `cost_usage_report_by_account`: CUR 2.0 export data joined with the AWS account tags.
-This table is made available to users for analysis.
+This table is made available to users for analysis in Superset.